puppetlabs-toy-chest/mcollective-zeromq-connector/README.md

 For a description of the protocol in use please see [PROTOCOL.md](PROTOCOL.md).

-zeromq's implementation or Curve does not appear to easily allow for trust relationship between keys, so there's no existing model for 'create a ca to issue keys and track revocations'.
+zeromq's implementation of Curve does not appear to easily allow for trust relationship between keys, so there's no existing model for 'create a ca to issue keys and track revocations'.